DevExpress/testcafe/CONTRIBUTING.md

 1. Fork TestCafe and create a branch in your fork.
 Name this branch with an issue number followed by the `docs` postfix, e.g. `gh852-docs`.

-2. Commit your changes into the branch.
+2. Commit your changes to the branch.

-    > Note that links in the documentation should point to `.md` files in the repository, so that the documentation is browsable on GitHub.
+    > Note that links in the documentation should point to `.md` files in the repository so that the documentation is browsable on GitHub.
 When the website is built, all links are automatically modified to HTML links.

 3. Fetch upstream changes and rebase your branch onto `master`.

-4. Run tests before submitting a pull request to ensure that Markdown is styled properly and there is no broken links.
+4. Run tests before submitting a pull request to ensure that Markdown is styled properly and there are no broken links.

     ```sh
     gulp test-website